How to Win a Twitter Pitch Contest This Year

 - Do not “like” another author’s tweet— The heart is reserved only for agents and editors.
 If you like another writer’s tweet, feel free to “retweet” it so it can be seen by more viewers.

 - Only submit during assigned times-Each Twitter pitch contest is held for a set amount of time (8AM-8PM for instance) and some have rules, where you can only tweet once in the morning and once in the afternoon.
 Check the contest for specific rules before Tweeting.

 - Respect other writers– Although it’s not a written rule, it’s good practice to respect other people’s ideas.
 Don’t go looking to steal other ideas you see or to be cruel over someone’s pitch.
 Respect your fellow writers.

-Twitter pitch contests are a great way to test out an idea, but be prepared to submit your manuscript if you receive a like.
-You don’t want to pitch an idea and not hav anything to send the agent or editor in return.
+Twitter pitch contests are a great way to test out an idea, but be prepared to submit your manuscript if you receive a “like”.
+You don’t want to pitch an idea and not have anything to send the agent or editor in return.

 Be sure to check out the organizer’s rules before you tweet and to craft a compelling hook that creates interest/curiosity.
 Good luck with your tweets!

 For more help with your manuscripts, read these articles:

 - How to plot your novel